learn-co-students/module-5-code-challenge-round-1-atlanta--dsc-module-5-code-challenge-round-1-data-science-1574434517/README.md

 <img src="images/decision_stump.png">

-**1) Which one of the two attributes resulted in the best split of the original data?
-How do you select the best attribute to split a tree at each node? (mention splitting criteria)**
+**1.1) Which one of the two attributes resulted in the best split of the original data?
+How do you select the best attribute to split a tree at each node?** _(Hint: Mention splitting criteria)_

 ```python